kevinjom/tddonme/doc/notes.md

 4. Run your test suite.
 Repeat steps 3 and 4 until all tests pass.
 5. Go back and refactor your new code, making it as simple and clear as possible while keeping the test suite green.

-## you need think before you write any tests
+### you need think before you write any tests

-## you don’t need do much design at first
+### you don’t need do much design at first

+### you should know when to move forward and when to go backward